-The monthly meeting of the Houston Rose Society this month is on Thursday, February 13, 2014.
-The meeting begins at 7:30 pm at our new meeting place at St. Andrew's Episcopal Church, 1819 Heights Blvd.
+The monthly meeting of the Houston Rose Society this month is on Thursday, August 13, 2015.
+The meeting begins at 7:30 pm at St. Andrew's Episcopal Church, 1819 Heights Blvd.
 Admission is free.
 The public is welcome.

 To read about past programs of the Houston Rose Society, click here.

 For directions to the HRS Meeting Place at St. Andrew's Episcopal Church in the Heights, click here.